 “Ham!”
 Jake raises a hand as the big man approaches.
 “I thought we’d lost you.”

-Gulls wheel overhead in the morning air as men and women load and unload countless crates and barrels and other cargo, wheeling stacked piles back and forth from the many docked vessels, including the Sun Vanguard.
+Gulls wheel overhead in the early morning air as men and women load and unload countless crates, barrels, and other cargoes, wheeling stacked piles back and forth between the shore and the many docked vessels, including the Sun Vanguard.

 The big man stands before the swordarm, swaying slightly.